be at least 18 years old on or before the next election

 Place your voted ballot in the accompanying “Ballot Herein” envelope, place that in the return envelope provided.

 Sign the return envelope in the presence of a witness.

 Mail your voted ballot back to the address indicated on the return envelope.

 Your voted ballot must arrive by the deadline or it will not be counted.

 South Carolina early voting

-If you can't vote in person on Election Day you can vote "absentee in-person" soon as ballots are available.
-You can apply for and vote your absentee ballot during the same visit to your Local Election Official.
+If you can't vote in person on Election Day and are eligible to vote by absentee ballot you can vote absentee in-person as soon as ballots are available.
+You can apply for and vote your absentee ballot during the same visit to your Local Election Office.